Chico Forti: Requested transfer to Italian jail

-The U.S. Department of Justice and the Italian government requested that Florida transfer Forti to prison in Italy.
-Therefore, in December 2020, Florida Governor Ron DeSantis conditionally approved transferring Forti to Italy, over the objections of Miami-Dade prosecutors.
-The transfer is conditioned upon an assurance from the Italian government that Forti will complete the prison sentence given to him in Florida, plus consent of the victim’s next of kin.
+The U.S. Department of Justice and the Italian government requested that Florida transfer Forti to prison in Italy; in December 2020, Florida Governor Ron DeSantis conditionally approved transferring Forti to Italy, over the objections of Miami-Dade prosecutors.
+The transfer was conditioned upon an assurance from the Italian government that Forti would complete the prison sentence given to him in Florida, plus consent of the victim's next of kin.
 In Italy, life without parole is illegal.
-DeSantis's move led commentators to predict Forti will be released from jail.
-Forti's transfer to Italy has therefore been impeded because Italy's internal jurisdiction would allow Forti to achieve a reduced sentence.
+DeSantis's move led commentators to predict Forti would be released from jail.
+Forti's transfer to Italy was therefore impeded because Italy's internal jurisdiction would allow Forti to receive a reduced sentence.
+On March 1, 2024, Italian Prime Minister Giorgia Meloni announced during her mission in the US that an agreement upon Forti's release and return to Italy was reached.
+Forti was flown to Italy in May 2024, and is now serving his sentence at a prison in Verona.

+Mafia connections

+Enrico Forti allegedly asked the Mafia clan known as 'ndrangheta to silence two journalists, Marco Travaglio and Selvaggia Lucarelli, who published articles about his criminal records.
+An investigation was opened.